 So what do you do after your information is compromised?

 - Change your passwords – Hackers are trying to get your accounts and account details.
 It is very common for user names and passwords to be shared and used to compromise other accounts.
 It is best to change passwords for all your online accounts, including financial institutions, email and social media.
 When changing your passwords, make the new one more challenging by using a combination of upper and lowercase letters, numbers and special characters.
 Don’t use dates, kid or pet names or repeated characters.
-Here are some tips on password best practices.

 - Check your machine – Scan your computer for any viruses, spyware and malware.
 These can be used to steal account information and track your keystrokes or Internet traffic.
 Don’t be too proud to solicit assistance from professionals to clean up your machine and make sure it is protected in the future.